 - A high deductible can mean you have to pay more out of pocket in case of an accident or other covered loss.
 This can be especially problematic if you don’t have a lot of savings or emergency funds to cover these expenses.

 - Increased auto insurance deductibles can also make getting the coverage you need more difficult because insurance companies often limit the coverage they’re willing to provide for high-deductible plans.
 As a result, you may not get the full coverage you need if you have a high deductible.

 - Having a higher deductible makes it more challenging to qualify for specific discounts.
 For example, many insurance companies offer discounts for low-mileage drivers.
 However, if you have a high deductible, you may not be able to get these discounts.

 Comprehensive insurance claims and your rates

 Unlike liability or collision claims for accidents, comprehensive claims typically won’t increase your rates.
-The exception may be if you file multiple claims in a short time.
+The exception is if you file multiple claims in a short time.
 Insurance companies frequently boost rates after comprehensive claims have been filed to recoup the expense of a claim.